metaplex-foundation/developer-hub/src/pages/candy-machine/index.md

 description: Provides a high-level overview of Candy Machines.
 ---

 The Metaplex Protocol **Candy Machine** is the leading minting and distribution program for fair NFT collection launches on Solana.
 Much like its name suggests, you can think of a Candy Machine as a temporary structure which is first loaded by creators and then unloaded by buyers.
-It allows creators to bring their digital assets on-chain in a secure and customisable way. {% .lead %}
+It allows creators to bring their digital assets onchain in a secure and customisable way. {% .lead %}

 The name refers to the vending machines that dispense candy for coins via a mechanical crank.
 In this case the candy are NFTs and the payment is SOL or a SPL token.